gawertm/dsti-devops-project/README.md

 - In fact, two instances of Nginx should be used: one only responsible for the routing and one that is tight to the React App and will serve its files on Port 3000
 - The "Values I have seen" will be stored in a postgres database as they are more permanent
 - The Calculated Values will be stored in a Redis Database (Key/Value Pairs)
-- The worker is a node.js process which looks for new values in Redis, claculates the value and puts it back to Redis See the full backend flow here:
+- The worker is a node.js process which looks for new values in Redis, calculates the value and puts it back to Redis See the full backend flow here:
 ![Backend Architecture](image/backend_architecture.JPG)